starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 .. tested-code:: cairo syntax_reference_rebinding

-    let a = 7 # A is initially bound to the value 7.
+    let a = 7 # A is initially bound to the expression 7.
-    let a = 8 # A is now bound to the value 8.
+    let a = 8 # A is now bound to the expression 8.

 References can be revoked, which means that if there is a conflict between the value assigned to an expression at different points branched code, the reference becomes unavailable.
 See